aizenova-ai/Aizenova.Trinity/learnings/learnings-2025-12-27.md

 ---

 *"Theme colors aren't just for branding.
-They're for maintainability, accessibility, and consistency."* — Nova 💫
+They're for maintainability, accessibility, and consistency."* — Pixel 💫

 ---